Author: R.A. Salvatore

 Drizzt has everything he thought he wanted — friends, a home, acceptance — but finds himself bored by a life without action and violence.
 Fortunately for him, after all these years, the surviving members of his family are still trying to murder him to regain the favour of Lloth.
 A small company of drow attack Mithril Hall, many long and bloody underground battles are lovingly described, and one of the protagonists dies at the end.

 Artemis Entreri’s plotline, where he hunts down Drizzt to duel him in a battle that’s a stand-in for the conflict between their opposing worldviews, feels like a retread of the events of the Icewind Dale trilogy: same conflict, same characters, same result.
-Except it was already nicely wrapped up at the end of The Halfling’s Gem, with Drizzt deciding that he was better than Entreri and didn’t need to fight him to prove it, so there’s no room for character development any more.
-By the end of the book, Entreri’s continued obsession over Drizzt just feels tiresome.
+Except it was already nicely wrapped up at the end of The Halfling’s Gem, with Drizzt deciding that he was better than Entreri and didn’t need to fight him to prove it, so there’s no room left for character development.
+By this point, Entreri’s continuing obsession over Drizzt just feels tiresome.
 His plot ends with him falling to his certain death but miraculously surviving — twice! — marking the first and second times that Salvatore would pull some incredibly contrived excuse from his ass to keep Entreri alive, and certainly not the last.
 Nearly every character we’ve met in Salvatore’s books by this point, from the major ones like Drizzt to the minor ones like the Bouldershoulder brothers, will return again and again in later novels for the next twenty-five years, and that knowledge really kills the drama as I re-read these books now.